NCAR/SWM_documentation/docs/swm_repository_tour.md

 ```
 where the text inside of the square brackets will only appear if the corresponding option was set to ON.

 To run on the GPU you need to set SWM_DEVICE=gpu and SWM_CUDA=ON.
 If you want to run on multiple GPUs then you must also set SWM_MPI=ON.
+It is recommended to use one MPI rank per GPU.
 Note that setting SWM_OPENMP=ON only applies to spawning treads on the cpu and does not offload onto the gpu.

 **Additional Dependencies and/or Restrictions:**
 You will need to link against the AMReX library that has been configured correctly for the SWM options you select.
 For example if you build with SWM_MPI=ON you should be linking against a version of the AMReX library built with MPI.
 See the [build](build.md#amrex-cmake-build) page for more details.